veglezMX/gradio-chatbot-with-ollama/README.md

 - Ensure you're using PowerShell (not Command Prompt)
 - Check execution policy: `Get-ExecutionPolicy`
 - Try running with bypass: `powershell -ExecutionPolicy Bypass -File ".\script.ps1"`

+### Shortcut not working
+- Ensure the shortcut target starts with `powershell.exe`
+- Verify the full path to your .ps1 file is correct
+- Check that "Start in" field points to the ollama-chat directory
+- If keyboard shortcut doesn't work:
+  - Ensure no other program uses the same key combination
+  - Try a different combination (e.g., Ctrl+Shift+O)
+  - Some combinations are reserved by Windows and cannot be used
+- If Python is not found when using shortcut:
+  - Add full Python path in the shortcut target
+  - Or ensure Python is in your system PATH
+  - Windows Store Python may require special handling

 ### Unicode character errors
 - The scripts use ASCII characters to avoid encoding issues